ibm-cloud-docs/openwhisk/z_archive_installable-packages-overview.md

 ### Example using the {{site.data.keyword.cos_full_notm}} package
 {: #pkgs_ex}

-To see an example of how to install a package, check out the [{{site.data.keyword.cos_short}} package](/docs/openwhisk?topic=cloud-functions-cloud_object_storage_actions). {{site.data.keyword.cos_full}} is a service that allows users to store all types of files, such as images, videos, music, and text.
+To see an example of how to install a package, check out the [{{site.data.keyword.cos_full_notm}} package](/docs/openwhisk?topic=cloud-functions-cloud_object_storage_actions). {{site.data.keyword.cos_full}} is a service that allows users to store all types of files, such as images, videos, music, and text.
 To interact with the files, a Cloud-based datastore of key/value pairs are stored in a bucket.
-So, to use the [{{site.data.keyword.cos_short}} package](/docs/openwhisk?topic=cloud-functions-cloud_object_storage_actions), you must first create an {{site.data.keyword.cos_short}} service instance, and then create a bucket.
+So, to use the [{{site.data.keyword.cos_full_notm}} package](/docs/openwhisk?topic=cloud-functions-cloud_object_storage_actions), you must first create an {{site.data.keyword.cos_full_notm}} service instance, and then create a bucket.
 The bucket is used as an environment variable that is required to install this package.

 After creating the service instance and bucket, installing the package requires the following commands: